DarnUCoolNames/GAME351-Assignment-2/readme.txt

 		-made an empty object as the spawn point for the lasers -created a script that is attached to the car parent called ShootLaser (this will instantiate the laser object at the location of the empty object)
+		-Anomalies: This project version was able to attach the laser to the 3rd car only.
+		 Attempts made to add to other cars resulted in no lasers generated.

 To install the project, follow these steps: